Sphaerotholus | “Dome Head” Dinosaur from the Late Cretaceous

 It was an herbivore that fed on the lush vegetation of the Late Cretaceous period.
 Its diet would have consisted of a variety of plants, including ferns, cycads, and conifers.
 The shape of its teeth and jaw suggests that it was well adapted to chewing tough plant material.
 Whether it moved on two or four legs is still a subject of ongoing research.

-The Sphaerotholus is also notable for its wide distribution and long duration.
-Fossils of this dinosaur have been found in various locations across North America, including New Mexico, Montana, Alberta, and Saskatchewan.
+Sphaerotholus is also notable for its wide distribution and long duration.
+Fossils of this dinosaur have been found in various locations across Western parts of North America, including New Mexico, Montana, Alberta, and Saskatchewan.
 This wide distribution suggests that it was a successful species that was able to adapt to different environments and survive over a long period of time.

 This was likely a solitary dinosaur although this is still a subject of ongoing research.
 Its dome-shaped head could have been used for both display and combat.
 Due to the low number of fossils that have been found, little is known about its senses, such as sight, hearing, and smell.
 However, like other dinosaurs, it would have relied on these senses for survival, for finding food and avoiding predators.
 These adaptations made this dinosaur a true survivor of the Late Cretaceous period.